jraymondt/badgers-rift/src/content/blog/aa-guest-spot.md

 Sobriety _recommended_ 1+ years – No swearing.
 We are not a preacher or a teacher.

 ### Previous Shares

+This is the link to the entire Health Scene show that airs every monday at 1100 – 1300 AA speaker should be @90minute mark or there abouts:

 [Link to the whole Health Scene show, skip to 1hr30mins to hear previous shares](https://radiofremantle.com.au/shows/health-scene)